Duke-I3T-Lab/AR-TMT/README.md

 # AR-TMT

-This repository contains the **demo** as described in the paper:

 **"AR-TMT: Investigating the Impact of Distraction Types on Attention and Behavior in AR-based Trail Making Test"**
-Sihun Baek, Zhehan Qu, Maria Gorlatova
-To be presented at ACM VRST 2025
+This is the official code repository for the paper to be presented at ACM VRST 2025, titled "**AR-TMT: Investigating the Impact of Distraction Types on Attention and Behavior in AR-based Trail Making Test**", authored by Sihun Baek, Zhehan Qu, Maria Gorlatova. [arxiv link]TBD; [video link](https://youtu.be/-CHhz_t5S40)

 ---